t3nsor/us-immigration-faq/EAD.md

 Aliens in category (b) include [H-1B](H-1B.md), [L-1](L-1.md), and [TN](TN.md) nonimmigrants.
 These aliens are sponsored by a particular employer and do not receive an EAD [4].

 Aliens in category (c) include international students, adjustment of status applicants, J-2 nonimmigrants, and some H-4 nonimmigrant spouses [5].
 For example, a J-2 nonimmigrant may not begin working immediately upon their admission to the US, but rather, their J-2 status makes them eligible to apply for an EAD, and if the EAD is granted, then they are allowed to work in the US.
 Similarly, if an alien has a pending application for adjustment of status, this does not mean they are automatically work-authorized, but it means they can use their pending application to separately apply for work authorization.

+## What does the category code mean on an EAD?
+The category code, such as <q>C09</q> on the image shown above, refers to a particular section of 8 CFR §274a.12: for example, if an alien requests an EAD based on 8 CFR §274a.12(c)(9), which means adjustment of status applicant, the alien's EAD will have the code <q>C09</q>.
+There are some exceptions to this rule: for example, A17 means dependent spouse of E-1/E-2/E-3 worker, and A18 means dependent spouse of L-1 worker [13] (these classes of aliens are provided employment authorization by statute, not regulation).

+The codes <q>C09P</q> and <q>C16P</q> have the same meaning as <q>C09</q> and <q>C16</q>, respectively [16].
+The letter <q>P</q> means that the EAD is a combo card that also serves as Advance Parole (see below) [14][15].

 ## How do I apply for an EAD?
 Refugees and some asylees [6] will receive an EAD without having to make a separate application.
 An alien who qualifies for an EAD (see above) but does not receive one automatically must file Form I-765 with the required evidence stated in the form instructions [7].